delta-io/delta-rs/docs/index.md

 ## Why implement the Delta Lake transaction log protocol in Rust and Scala?

-Delta Spark depends on Java and Spark, which is fine for many use cases, but not all Delta Lake users want to depend on these libraries.
+Delta Spark depends on Java and Spark, which is fine for many use cases, but not all Delta Lake users want to depend on these libraries.  delta-rs allows using Delta Lake in Rust or other native projects when using a JVM is often not an option.

 Python deltalake lets you query Delta tables without depending on Java/Scala.